shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 ==> Output Variables
 --> The Python print() function is often used to output variables.
---> In the print() function, when you try to combine a string and a number with the + operator, Python will give you an error, The best way to output multiple variables in the print() function is to separate them with commas, which even support different data types:
+--> In the print() function, when try to combine a string and a number with the + operator, Python will give an error, The best way to output multiple variables in the print() function is to separate them with commas, which even support different data types:
 --> write end = "" to avoid/prevent print a new next line at the end.
---> In the print() function, you output multiple variables, separated by a comma:
+--> In the print() function, output multiple variables, separated by a comma:

 ```python
 x = "Python"